 Barbara Bloom is a visual artist who received her Bachelor of Fine Arts from California Institute of the Arts in 1972.
-She lived in Europe for nearly 20 years – first in Holland, then in Berlin, Germany.
-She lives and works in New York.
+She lived in Europe for nearly 20 years – first in Holland, and then in Berlin, now she lives and works in New York.

-Her works are held in numerous private and public collections including: Art Gallery of Ontario, Toronto; The Art Institute of Chicago; Australian National Gallery, Canberra; International Center of Photography, New York; Israel Museum, Jerusalem; The Jewish Museum, New York; Los Angeles County Museum of Art; Magasin III Museum for Contemporary Art, Stockholm; MAK, Museum of Applied Art, Vienna; The Metropolitan Museum of Art, New York; MOCA, Los Angeles; The Museum of Modern Art, New York; The Stelelijk Museum, Amsterdam.
+Her works are held in numerous private and public collections including the Art Gallery of Ontario, Toronto; The Art Institute of Chicago; Australian National Gallery, Canberra; International Center of Photography, New York; Israel Museum, Jerusalem; The Jewish Museum, New York; Los Angeles County Museum of Art; MAK, Museum of Applied Art, Vienna; The Metropolitan Museum of Art, New York; MOCA, Los Angeles; The Museum of Modern Art, New York and the Stelelijk Museum, Amsterdam.